Where is he gay today? Osaka Soemoncho, Sannomiya and Kobe Harbour.

 As with everything else, the ice cream was self-service, and so was the dessert bar.
 Their English skills rivalled Daikichi.

 My husband insisted I take the picture below, as proof that we nailed this whole skewer business.
 We couldn't count the number of sticks demolished, because we got excellent value out of the ¥1000 bottomless beer.
-And my beloved topped it off with an ice cream cone, which he licked, because he's a real man who laughs at all this prissy business of covering your mouth.
+My beloved topped it off with an ice cream cone, which he licked, because he's a real man who laughs at all this prissy business of covering your mouth.
 You could see his tongue.
 It was very erotic.

 No doubt, you readers have noticed that I've been typing this slowly.
 The memory of that dinner (and the next, since we returned the following evening) has put me into a food fog and beer haze.
 We got wasted, and waisted.
-We left the restaurant for a stroll along Kobe waterfront, and onward to a highly necessary evening's sleep.
+We left the restaurant totally full, ready for a stroll along Kobe waterfront, and onward to a highly necessary evening's sleep.
 Barely made it.
 Goodnight, and sayonara.
 I gotta go burp.